Preparing for Election Day tomorrow, the looming social media warfare, the inevitable lockdown, and of course the ever-present COVID.

-I’ve been silently playing a game during the pandemic and I have found that it has helped me and my mental health.
+During the pandemic, I’ve been playing a game that it has proven to be beneficial to my mental health.

-Honestly, I didn’t even realize that I was playing this “game” until a few months ago when I realized I might share it with all of you because we need more happiness and less crappiness.
+To be honest, I didn’t even realize that I was playing a “game” until a few months ago, when I realized I could share it with all of you because we need more happiness and less crappiness.

 Ooh, that rhymes!
-I might make that my new slogan.
+That may be my new slogan.

 We need more happy and less crappy!

-I don’t think that’s grammatically correct which is even more reason to make it my slogan!
+That’s not grammatically accurate, which is all the more reason for me to make it my slogan!